 In the end, not only does it appear that aluminum can cause tics and neurodegenerative effects, and is linked to all kinds of neurological diseases like ALS and Alzheimer’s, but part of the mechanism of action appears to be through displacing and depleting the concentration of magnesium in the brain, which increases the Ca/Mg ratio, causing excitotoxicity and neuron cell death.

 In conclusion, this is what we’ve been doing to remedy the above health effects:

 - Avoid aluminum exposure in all forms as much as possible.

-- Drink magnesium-rich water and have drinking water tested.
+- Drink silica-rich mineral water that contains at least 10mg/L magnesium and have drinking water tested.

 - Eat magnesium-rich foods.
 (Sunflower seeds, pumpkin seeds, hemp hearts, almonds…)

 - Take Epsom salt (magnesium sulfate) baths.

 - Eat a clean, healthy diet and avoid inflammatory foods.

 According to the World Health Organization, the minimum magnesium content of drinking water should be 10mg/L. There’s a lot of evidence that Americans are chronically magnesium deficient, and that getting more magnesium is very beneficial.
 This study even states that having the proper amount of magnesium in your drinking water can help prevent heart disease and stroke.

 I hope this information helps you improve your health or your child’s health like it has ours.